-- RG 121.91 The Foreign Acquisitions and Takeovers Act 1975 regulates foreign investments in Australia.
-The Financial Sector (Shareholding) Act 1998 also regulates foreign investments in Australia by imposing restrictions on shareholdings in financial sector companies. - RG 121.92 The Foreign Investment Review Board is an advisory body that examines proposals by foreign interests to undertake direct investment in Australia and makes recommendations to the Australian Government on whether those proposals are suitable for approval under the government's policy.
-For more information, go to www.firb.gov.au.
+RG 121.88 The Foreign Acquisitions and Takeovers Act 1975 regulates foreign investments in Australia.
+The Financial Sector (Shareholdings) Act 1998 also regulates foreign investments in Australia by imposing restrictions on shareholdings in financial sector companies.

+RG 121.89 The Foreign Investment Review Board (FIRB) is an advisory body that examines proposals by foreign interests to undertake direct investment in Australia and makes recommendations to the Australian Government on whether those proposals are suitable for approval under the government's policy.
+For more information, visit the FIRB website.